 You can install your own electric vehicle charging point.
 However, it’s not recommended.
 The installation process involves many technical requirements and safety risks.
 It’s best to contact professionals to ensure a safe and compliant installation.
+Data from fire departments in various regions indicates that over 30% of electric vehicle charging fires are attributed to non-professional installations.

-3. Reasons Not to Install It Yourself
+1. Reasons Not to Install It Yourself

-3.1 Safety Risks
+1.1 Safety Risks

 Installing a charging point yourself can lead to electrical problems due to improper operation.
 For example, short circuits, leakage, and even fires may occur.
 These can endanger personal and property safety.
 Professional installers are trained to handle complex electrical issues and can effectively avoid these risks.

-3.2 Technical Specifications
+1.2 Technical Specifications

 The installation of charging points must follow national and local electrical installation standards.
 These include wiring, grounding protection, and overload protection.
 It’s challenging to meet these standards when installing it yourself.
 This may cause the equipment to malfunction or fail inspection.

-3.3 Operational Stability
+1.3 Operational Stability

 For long-term stable operation, consider factors like waterproofing, moisture-proofing, and lightning protection.
-These details are often overlooked in self – self-installation, leading to a shorter equipment life or frequent failures.
+These details are often overlooked in self-installation, leading to a shorter equipment life or frequent failures.
 Professional installation ensures stable operation in various environments.

-3.4 After-Sales Guarantee
+1.4 After-Sales Guarantee

-4. Installation Considerations for Electric Vehicle Charging Points
+2. Installation Considerations for Electric Vehicle Charging Points

-5. Summary
+3. Summary

 Common Questions